Alberto Campo Baeza: Awards, publications, and exhibitions

-A book of his collected writings, La idea Construida, is in its 10th edition and a monograph of his work, "Campo Baeza 1971-1996", was published in Spain by Ed.
+A book of his collected writings, La idea Construida, is in its 10th edition, and a monograph of his work, "Campo Baeza 1971-1996", was published in Spain by Ed.
 Munilla Lería, Madrid in 1996.
-"Campo Baeza" was published by Rockport Publishers Massachusetts and Graphic-Sha Publishers, Tokyo in 1997.
-The English edition of the monograph “Alberto Campo Baeza” was published by Gustavo Gili Publisher, Barcelona 1999 and translated into Italian by Edizioni Electa, Milano in 2004.
+"Campo Baeza" was published by Rockport Publishers, Massachusetts, and Graphic-Sha Publishers, Tokyo in 1997.
+The English edition of the monograph “Alberto Campo Baeza” was published by Gustavo Gili Publisher, Barcelona, 1999, and translated into Italian by Edizioni Electa, Milano in 2004.
 A DVD with 3,333 drawings and sketches was edited by Fundación COAM for the Exhibition of the work of Alberto Campo Baeza in 2006.
-A newer version of the same DVD including the recent drawings by Alberto Campo Baeza was also published by Fundación COAM in 2008.
+A newer version of the same DVD, including the recent drawings by Alberto Campo Baeza, was also published by Fundación COAM in 2008.
 In 2009, Campo Baeza 2, Munilla Lería Publisher, was published in Madrid.
 Alberto Campo Baeza, Idea, Light and Gravity was published in Japanese and English by TOTO Publishers in Tokyo.
-In 2009 was published “Pensar con Las Manos”, and in 2012 the new collection of his writings Principia Architectonica.
+In 2009, “Pensar con Las Manos”, and in 2012, the new collection of his writings Principia Architectonica.

-Campo Baeza's work has been exhibited in many major cities and he has been published in major architectural magazines around the world.
+Campo Baeza's work has been exhibited in many major cities, and he has been published in major architectural magazines around the world.
 In 2003, an exhibition of his work took place at the Crown Hall at the IIT in Chicago, organized by the Spanish Instituto Cervantes.
 The same exhibition was shown later in the fall of 2003 at the Urban Center in New York City.
-A selection of his work was exhibited at the Basilica del Palladio in Vicenza, Italy in 2004.
+A selection of his work was exhibited at the Basilica del Palladio in Vicenza, Italy, in 2004.
 The same exhibition was shown in Istanbul, at the Hadja Irene in 2005.
 The MA Memory of Andalucía Museum in Granada, then just under construction, was exhibited at MoMA in New York in 2006.
 The Exhibition “Alberto Campo Baeza: The Complete Collection of Drawings” was shown at the COAM Foundation in Madrid in 2006.
-The Exhibition “On Site” was at the Royal Botanic Garden, in Madrid in 2007.
+The Exhibition “On Site” was at the Royal Botanic Garden in Madrid in 2007.
 A retrospective of his work was shown in June–October 2009 in Tokyo at the MA Gallery.
 And in 2010 the National Glyptoteque in Athens, the Tempietto de San Pietro in Montorio in Rome, and the Salón de Reinos in Madrid.
-In 2011 his work was exhibited in the Central House of Artists in Moscow and in the MAXXI in Rome.
-In 2012 he designed a little pavilion at the Venice Biennial.
-In 2013 his work was exhibited at the American Academy of Arts and Letters, in New York, and at the Pibamarmi Foundation in Vicenza.
+In 2011, his work was exhibited in the Central House of Artists in Moscow and in the MAXXI in Rome.
+In 2012, he designed a little pavilion at the Venice Biennale.
+In 2013, his work was exhibited at the American Academy of Arts and Letters in New York and at the Pibamarmi Foundation in Vicenza.